groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-08-24-groupdocs.assembly-for-.net-17.8.0-supports-email-document-format/index.md

 url: /2017/08/24/groupdocs.assembly-for-.net-17.8.0-supports-email-document-format/
 author: 'Rida Fatima'
 summary: ''
-tags: []
+tags: ['GroupDocs.Assembly for .NET Releases']
-categories: ['GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 ![](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-assembly-net.png)Team [GroupDocs](https://www.groupdocs.com/) is really glad to announce the release of version 17.8.0 of the [GroupDocs.Assembly for .NET](https://www.groupdocs.com/products/assembly/net) API.
 The latest release adds a number of features to the API, the most important being the ability to support document assembly for Email file formats.
 For a better experience with the API, we recommend you to [download](https://downloads.groupdocs.com/assembly/net) the latest release and try out the features introduced in the latest version of the API.